trexjacket/trexjacket/docs_src/tutorials/value-override/1-building-ui.rst

 Configure
 ---------

-Finally, let's set up our configure form.
-Start by adding 4 labels, 4 drop down components, and a button to the ``Configure`` form.
+Finally, let's set up our ``Configure`` form.
+Start by adding 4 labels, 4 drop down components, and a button.
 Once you're done, the UI of the ``Configure`` form should look like this:

 .. image:: https://extension-documentation.s3.amazonaws.com/tutorials/value-override/configure_form.PNG

-Use the table below to configure the data bindings for the drop down components (be sure to check the "writeback" option for each drop down component's data binding):
+Use the table below to configure the data bindings for the drop down components (be sure to check the "writeback" and "include placeholder" option for each drop down component):

 .. list-table:: Drop down data bindings
     :header-rows: 1